J. B. Priestley: Career

 The University of Bradford awarded Priestley the title of honorary Doctor of Letters in 1970 and he was awarded the Freedom of the City of Bradford in 1973.
-His connections with the city were also marked by the naming of the J. B. Priestley Library at the University of Bradford, which he officially opened in 1975, and by the larger-than-life statue of him, commissioned by the Bradford City Council after his death and which now stands in front of the National Science and Media Museum.
+His connections with the city were also marked by the naming of the J. B. Priestley Library at the University of Bradford, which he officially opened in 1975, and by the larger-than-life statue of him, commissioned by the Bradford City Council after his death and which stands in front of the National Science and Media Museum.

 Personal life

 Priestley had a deep love for classical music, especially chamber music.
 This love is reflected in a number of Priestley's works, notably his own favourite novel, Bright Day (Heinemann, 1946).
 His book Trumpets Over the Sea is subtitled "a rambling and egotistical account of the London Symphony Orchestra's engagement at Daytona Beach, Florida, in July–August 1967".

 In 1941, he played an important part in organising and supporting a fund-raising campaign on behalf of the London Philharmonic Orchestra, which was struggling to establish itself as a self-governing body after the withdrawal of Sir Thomas Beecham.
 In 1949 the opera The Olympians by Arthur Bliss, to a libretto by Priestley, was premiered.

-Priestley snubbed the chance to become a life peer in 1965 and also declined appointment as a Companion of Honour in 1969.
+Priestley declined an offer to become a life peer in 1965 and declined appointment as a Companion of Honour in 1969.
 But he did become a member of the Order of Merit in 1977.
 He also served as a British delegate to UNESCO conferences.